Belden Fill Ratio Calculator

 Accuracy & Limitations

-• Manufacturer ODs can vary with temperature, jacket, and lot; use the high end of tolerance when near limits.
+• Manufacturer ODs can vary with temperature, jacket, and lot; use the high end of tolerance when near the limit.

 • Thermal loading and derating are separate from geometric fill; consider both in power applications.

 Think of fill as a geometric screen.
 Add installation margin for snags, couplings, and bends.
-Where runs are long or friction is high, target a lower fill to avoid wasted pulls and damage.
+Where runs are long or friction is high, set a lower design fill limit to avoid wasted pulls and damage.

 Units and Symbols

 Using consistent units is essential.
-Switch fully to inches or millimeters before calculating areas.
-The table below lists symbols, their meaning, and typical units for this method.
+The calculator accepts inches or millimeters per field and converts millimeters to inches (÷ 25.4) before computing areas.
+The table below lists the symbols this tool uses, their meaning, and typical units.

 Symbol Meaning Common units